superstrong/monica-wiki/Contribute-as-a-developer.md

 We use [mix](https://laravel.com/docs/5.5/mix) to manage the front-end and its dependencies, and also to compile and/watch the assets. **Please note that we should do our best to prevent introducing new dependencies if we can prevent it**.

-Mix should be available in your development environment if you have installed Monica locally and ran `npm install` in the first place.
+Mix should be available in your development environment if you have installed Monica locally and ran `yarn install` in the first place.

 If you need to add a new dependency, update `package.json` to add it and make sure you commit `package-lock.json` once `package.json` is updated.

 ### Watching and compiling assets

 CSS is written in SASS and therefore needs to be compiled before being used by the application.
-To compile those front-end assets, use `npm run dev`.
+To compile those front-end assets, use `yarn run dev`.

-To monitor changes and compile assets on the fly, use `npm run watch`.
+To monitor changes and compile assets on the fly, use `yarn run watch`.

 ### CSS